mal-lang/mal-toolbox/README.md

 from a model file or empty.

-The model class will store all of the relevant information to the MAL instance model, most importantly the assets and associations that make it up.
+The model class will store all of the relevant information to the MAL instance model, most importantly the assets and their associations.

-Assets and associations are objects of classes created using the language classes factory submodule in runtime.
-It also allows for `Attacker` objects to be created and associated with attack steps on assets in the model.
-The most relevant methods of the Model are the ones used to add different elements to the model, `add_asset`, `add_association`, and `add_attacker`.

 Model objects can be used to generate attack graphs with the AttackGraph module.